Kestaneahhohh/neutralino-discord-archive-viewer/testing69/README.md

 - infinite scroll to render content progressively

 # ToDo
+- reverse infinite scroll where most recent message is displayed at bottom and content is generated facing up
 - preamble and postamble elements
 - file selection dialog
 - ability to bookmark/favorite message logs